alefnode/opensuse-sdm845-images/README.md

-# Stripts to generate IMG for SDM845 PHones
+# Stripts to generate IMG for SDM845 Phones

 # How to use it